 Every time I read an article or book about UML “Use Cases” I cringe a little bit.
 Every author says something like “Jacobson left the definition of a Use Case too open,” and then they try to work through some elaborate scheme of what a Use Case means to them.
-IMHO, the best use case definition was created in the early 1980s, long before Jacobson mentioned the term.
+IMHO, the best use case definition was created in the early 1980s, long before Jacobson coined the term.

 I recently started to model an application that makes extensive use of web service calls, and my customer asked me to include a UML sequence diagram to show the flow of calls in the system.
 This prompted me to wonder, "What is the correct way to show distributed systems (like a web service) in a UML sequence diagram?"